 Preamplifiers should be installed as close to the antenna as possible, while distribution amplifiers should be installed right before the splitter.

-Its size and light weight enables you to easily reposition it to get optimal signal, and its multidirectionality provides a wide reception angle for places where transmission towers are spread relatively far apart (but less than 180 degrees in relation to your location).
+The size and light weight of the ClearStream 4V allows you to easily reposition it to get optimal signal, and its multidirectionality provides a wide reception angle for places where transmission towers are spread relatively widely apart on the horizon.

 The antenna comes minimally preassembled, so you’ll need some tools and a certain amount of time to put it together before mounting it.